9 Advanced Beard Hacks to Level Up Your Beard

 There are two versions of The Zeus look - a looser, more natural look, and a groomed and styled look that involves using products.

-For a more polished, dapper look, you’re going to have to use some styling balm.
+For a more polished, dapper look, you’re going to have to use some Styling Balm.
 After a shower, towel dry and brush your beard as usual.
-From there, you’ll want to apply small amounts of styling balm to chunks in your beard, then wrap the length of those hairs around your finger to style and shape the chunks into curls manually.
-See below:
+From there, you’ll want to apply small amounts of Styling Balm to chunks in your beard, then wrap the length of those hairs around your finger to style and shape the chunks into curls manually.

 Anyone in the south can attest to humidity playing a factor in your beard game.
 If you live in a hot, humid climate, chances are your beard gets a little unruly sometimes - pumping up the volume in an undesirable way, and causing curls to curl harder and flyaways to fly straight away from your face.